 Have medical and COVID 19 insurance.
 This insurance is included in all new tourism visa issues.

 On 20th January 2023, the Saudi Authorities launched a FREE 96 hr transit stopover visa for anyone flying with the national air carriers Saudia (Saudi Airlines) and Flynas – Check with the airlines for more details

 Apply for the eVisa here

 For more info visit: https://www.visitsaudi.com/en

-Your Umrah company will obtain an Umrah Visa for you which is valid for 90 days from issuance and you are allowed to stay a maximum of 30 days on single visit only.
+Your Umrah travel agent company will obtain an Umrah Visa for you which is valid for 90 days from issuance and you can stay a maximum of 90 days on single visit only.

 In most circumstances, the Umrah Visa is issued as part of a package which may include flights, accommodation, transportation, ziyarah tour etc.

 On 3rd December 2022, the Ministry of Hajj & Umrah announced the need for biometrics prior to their arrival into Saudi Arabia for citizens from 5 countries in order to issue an Umrah Visa.
 The beneficiaries of this service include pilgrims from the United Kingdom, Tunisia, Malaysia, Kuwait and Bangladesh.